 Google Analytics would show reports as follows:

 Page Counter Data:

-Note: it would show above data only when used trackpageview.
+Note: it would show the above data only when using trackpageview.
 You can use event data for the calls made through trackevents.

 Data extraction of the data collected:

-Once the tracking is implemented on all pages and data is being collected on the GA interface.
-You can use data query feed explorer from Google Analytics using GA API v3 or use our excel plugin (http://www.tatvic.com/google-analytics-excel-pricing/).
-Data should be similar to image below.
+Once the tracking is implemented on all pages and data is collected on the GA interface.
+You can use data query feed explorer from Google Analytics using GA API v3 or use our Excel plugin Data should be similar to the image below.